Ohio Interpreters and Translators

 Who can benefit from an Ohio interpreter or translator?

-Laotian – Laotian are immigrating into Ohio area more than any ethnicity.
+Laotian – Laotian speakers are immigrating to Ohio area more than any ethnicity.
 The state’s many education and employment opportunities make it an attractive alternative to other states that are more or less populated.

 Spanish – Recent demographics studies indicate that Ohio citizens who speak Spanish have risen.
 The main Hispanic population is in the Cleveland and Toledo.
 IU provides on-site interpretation services to doctor’s offices, school districts, law firms, hospitals